-We have accepted two restricted grants and have received restricted donations during 2011 and in previous years.
-The grants are restricted for direct mail campaigns and for investigative journalism projects.
-The restricted donations are restricted for tort reform.
+We accepted four restricted grants during 2012.
+The grants are restricted for direct mail campaigns, investigative journalism projects, and school choice campaigns.
 All amounts received for these projects are recorded as restricted revenue when the amounts are received or promised and are released from restriction in accordance with generally accepted accounting principles for nonprofit organizations as the restrictions are fulfilled.